Michael-Jalloh/ipwebcam/README.md

-This is a simple script that helps in accessing the image from the Android App IP Webcam and to be able to display it in pygame
+This is a simple script that helps in accessing the image from the Android App IPWebcam and to be able to display it in pygame

 # Requirements